 The Bottom Line

 Don’t believe (all) the hype: Kathmandu is an enjoyable city and a great introduction to Nepal, even if you can’t manage to find a motorcycle-riding bad boy to help you navigate the terrible traffic.
 For those who can’t devote longer to exploring the country, Kathmandu is a fun city in its own right, no matter how many days in Kathmandu you devote to this pursuit.
-Still need help planning your trip to Nepal after your Kathmandu 3 days trip?
-Whether you want to travel extensively or simply spend 3 days in Nepal all together, consider hiring me as your Travel Coach!
+Still need help planning your trip in the Himalaya after your Kathmandu itinerary?
+Whether you want to travel only in Nepal, or to add other destinations like Bhutan and Himalayan India to the mix, I hope you’ll consider hiring me as your Travel Coach!